macSro/macSro/README.md

 <h3>🔵 Flutter</h3>

-* <a href="https://github.com/macSro/eat_well">EatWell</a> - My BEng Thesis titled "Mobile app for cooking enthusiasts featuring searching for recipes considering owned products".
+* <a href="https://github.com/macSro/eat_well">EatWell</a> - My BEng Thesis titled _"Mobile app for cooking enthusiasts featuring searching for recipes considering owned products"_.
 Implemented with Flutter, BloC and Firebase (Authentication, Cloud Firestore, Storage).

 * <a href="https://github.com/macSro/eat_well_reviewer">EatWell Reviewer</a> - Complementary to EatWell.
 An app to be used by the reviewer in order to process reported missing ingredients.
 Implemented with Flutter, BloC and Firebase (Authentication, Cloud Firestore, Storage).